-Lights are an essential accessory for bicycles - but it’s easy to get overwhelmed about which one is best for you.
-It is a legal requirement in the UK to have a white light at the front and a red light at the rear.
+Lights are an essential accessory for bicycles and it is a legal requirement in the UK and EU to have a white light at the front and a red light at the rear.

-Whilst lights are essential riding after dark in winter months, it is also a sensible idea to use them during the day as well, to help aid visibility and make you more noticeable to other road users.
-80 per cent of accidents taking place in daylight, it’s no wonder more riders are fitting them.
+Whilst lights are essential riding after dark in winter months, it is also a sensible idea to use them during the day as well, to help aid visibility and make you more noticeable to other road users, 80% of accidents taking place in daylight.
 One study in Scandinavia found those using daytime lights had a 19 per cent lower rate of accidents.

 Most lights contain lithium ion/polymer batteries similar to those that power our mobile phones and are easily rechargeable via USB.
 Make sure you note the manufacturer’s instructions about how to preserve battery life when storing the lights for long periods of time when not in use.